My laptop died last night.

 Plug Power Inc. (NASDAQ: PLUG)

 Plug Power is not yet profitable, and as you can see above, it has had a bumpy ride over the last two years.
-But it has a hefty book value per share, a debt-to-equity ratio under 20%, and has grown revenue by more than a third in the last year.
-The lows of 2022 could easily revert to the highs of early 2021 in the near future.
+But it has a hefty book value per share, a debt-to-equity ratio of just 13%, and has grown revenue by more than a third in the last year.
+The lows of 2023 could easily revert to the highs of early 2021 (or even surpass them) in the near future.

 And we haven’t even fully discussed the potential of fuel cell companies like Plug Power in the context of rising automaker interest in hydrogen-powered cars.

-The latest push by the auto industry to develop hydrogen fuel cell technology will drive a small basket of hydrogen stocks in the 2020s and beyond.
+Mark my words, the latest push by the auto industry to develop hydrogen fuel cell technology will propel a handful of stocks into the stratosphere before the end of the decade.

 The battery industry is smoking hot right now… But if you want even more actionable investment research on renewable energy as a whole, then you'll want to read the rest of this message.